Code-Institute-Submissions/My-Weather/README.md

 * [Deployment](#deployment)
 * [References](#references)

-## General Introduction
+## General Introduction:
+The My-Weather application is an interactive website that allows users to input the location of a city and it will return the current weather in that city along with some weather variables such as humidity, pressure and wind speed/direction.
+The aim of the application as I have mentioned below is to give the user seemless experience when visiting the website and keep the front-end simple.

 ## User Experience
 ### Target Audience
-* General population
+* General user
-* Think of another one
+* People of all ages

-### User Stories
+### User Stories:
-* New user:
+* New user: <br />
 	i.
-I am a new user and I would like to check the weather. ii.
-I am a new user and I would like an application with a easy navigable user experience.
+I am a new user and I would like to check the weather. <br />
+	ii.
+I am a new user and I would like an application with a easy navigable user experience. <br />

-* Existing user:
+* Existing user: <br />
 	i.
-I am an existing user and I would like to easily check the weather ii.
-I am an existing user and I would like a UI that is easy navigable.
+I am an existing user and I would like to easily check the weather. <br />
+	ii.
+I am an existing user and I would like a UI that is easy navigable. <br />

-* Site developer:
+* Site developer: <br />
 	i.
-I want to make the website interactive and a user friendly UI. ii.
-I want to make the application easy to for users to enjoy.
+I want to make the website interactive and a user friendly UI. <br />
+	ii.
+I want to make the application easy to for users to enjoy. <br />

-### Strategy
+### Strategy:
 The strategy is to create an interactive weather application that displays the weather data in an clear and concise way.
 To create an application that provides a consistency in styling across the application.
 To create code that allows for ease when implementing future updates and features.

-### Project Goals
+### Project Goals:
 * To provide an interactive application.
 * Allows for users to query weather forecast.
 * To provide an application that has good UX design.

-### Future Works
+### Future Works:
 Futures works will include:
 * Implementing a live weather map to visually view weather based on location.
 * Implement a more detailed weather description based on day of week.
 * Implement a "Find my Location" button using Geolocaton.

-## Design Brief
-The main aim of Meditate is create a webpage that will encourage users to be more concious of their mental health in the form of Meditation/Mindfulness.
-Another aim of the site is to provide simplistic, quick exercises for users to preform at home.
-For the basic design principle of the site was to keep it simplistic, easy to read information.
-The flow of the web site follows that trend of simplicity and calmness with it's colours and fonts.
-Below I have included my reasoning for choosing my font and colours for the project.
+* Implement a card display to allow for the temperature and other variables to be converted to imperial units.

 ### Colours: